 Learn more about our Patient Engagement products now!
 Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.

 A panic attack is a sudden episode of severe anxiety, fear, or discomfort that causes physical and emotional symptoms.
-The attack may be in response to something frightening, or it may occur for no known reason.
+A panic attack may be in response to something frightening, or it may occur for no known reason.

 Symptoms of a panic attack can be similar to symptoms of a heart attack or stroke.
 It is important to see your health care provider when you have a panic attack so that these conditions can be ruled out.